realtime-ai/realtime-ai/README.md

 - **User-Friendly**: Designed for ease of use with straightforward integration.

-- **WebRTC-Based Transmission**: Utilizes WebRTC for audio and video transmission and employs Data Channels for signaling.
+- **WebRTC-Based**: Utilizes WebRTC for audio and video transmission and employs Data Channels for signaling.

 - **Flexible AI Pipeline**: AI services are processed through a pipeline architecture, allowing for customizable and modular assembly.